LynxBits/rCompetitionApp/README.md

-# Flask rCompetition App
+# rCompetition App
 This is a simple application built with Flask for easy Competition (Tournement) organisation.

-The easy Script tournementDrawCli.py is a easy to use standalone cli tool to draw a round randomly.
+The script tournementDrawCli.py is a easy to use standalone cli-tool to draw a round randomly by handwritten list.

+The Flask application is a web tool with the same functionality of the cli-tool.
-# Python rCompetition App Flask
+# Flask App - Python - rCompetition
-Install requirements:
+Install requirements for Python==3.9.13:

 ```
 pip install -r requirements.txt
 ```

 Run the file to create the database